-Social Impact Bond
+20 Social Impact Bond

-NEA generally opposes Social Impact Bonds (SIBs), also known as pay for success bonds, which allow private investors to finance government services.
-Investors receive a negotiated return rate when providers achieve contractually determined benchmarks.
-When SIBs are promoted to fund social services at little to no risk, promised cost savings are too often achieved by cutting personnel costs, either by employing non-union labor or understaffing services.
-SIBs may cost more than traditional funding due to the extra administrative and transaction costs.
-In evaluating whether to support a specific social impact bond funding proposal, local associations should require a comprehensive cost analysis that incorporates both short- and long-term expenses, as well as short- and long-term savings, and a plan for maintaining programming after the term of the contract.
-Proposals to achieve savings by displacing public employees should be rejected.

-Social Impact Bond contracts frequently shield providers from public oversight and accountability, including the accountability measurers inherent in the public bonding process.
-Contracts, which should be open for public review and comment prior to execution, should confirm that all documents related to a SIB-financed program are public records.
-All parties and agents to SIB bidding and contracting should also be required to disclose conflicts of interest.
-Providers should be required to provide regular progress reports conducted by an external evaluator.
+NEA generally opposes Social Impact Bonds (SIBs), also known as pay for success bonds, which 21 22 allow private investors to finance government services.
+Investors receive a negotiated return rate when 23 providers achieve contractually determined benchmarks.
+When SIBs are promoted to fund social servi-24 ces at little to no risk, promised cost savings are too often achieved by cutting personnel costs, either by employing non-union labor or understaffing services.
+SIBs may cost more than traditional funding due to 25 26 the extra administrative and transaction costs.
+In evaluating whether to support a specific social impact 27 bond funding proposal, local associations should require a comprehensive cost analysis that incorporates 28 both short- and long-term expenses, as well as short- and long-term savings, and a plan for maintaining 29 programming after the term of the contract.
+Proposals to achieve savings by displacing public employees 30 should be rejected.
+31 Social Impact Bond contracts frequently shield providers from public oversight and accountability. including the accountability measurers inherent in the public bonding process.
+Contracts, which should 32 33 be open for public review and comment prior to execution, should confirm that all documents related to a SIB-financed program are public records.
+All parties and agents to SIB bidding and contracting should 34 35 also be required to disclose conflicts of interest.
+Providers should be required to provide regular progress 36 reports conducted by an external evaluator.
 Such reports should be publicly available.
-The government party to the contract should retain the right to audit the project.
-Providers should also be subjected to the same civil rights requirements as a public employer.
+The government 37 party to the contract should retain the right to audit the project.
+Providers should also be subjected to the 38 same civil rights requirements as a public employer.

 Furthermore, using social impact bonds to finance social services may displace innovative and experimental approaches to social problems.
-Investors will not fund projects for which returns may not be measurable within the term of the program and will not fund programs that target populations most in need of intervention, due to the risk of not meeting benchmarks.
-SIBs should not be used to maintain successful programs that have been eliminated due to budget cuts; instead, public funding should be restored.
-SIBs should be reserved for truly innovative programs, in which investors bear actual risk.
+Investors will not fund projects for which returns may not be measurable within the term of the program and will not fund programs that target populations most in

+42 need of intervention, due to the risk of not meeting benchmarks.
+SIBs should not be used to maintain

+43 successful programs that have been eliminated due to budget cuts; instead, public funding should be res-